aws-samples/aws-database-acceleration-toolkit/docs/deployment_using_new_jenkins.md

 # Deployment Steps using New Jenkins Setup

-The following steps will walk you through the deployment of toolkit using Jenkins.
+The following steps will walk you through the deployment of toolkit using Jenkins and running pipelines DAT modules.

+**1. Part 1 - Setup new Jenkins in Ec2**
+**2. Part 2 - Configure Jenkins**
+**3. Part 3 - Run Jenkins pipelines and deploy DAT modules**

 ## Part 1 - Setup new Jenkins
 This will create new EC2 instance in your VPC and install Jenkins on the docker in EC2.